EMIT-leadership-development/emit/_programs/youth-leaders.md

   leaders and paid their tuition in full.
 Graduations take place at each local venue.
 description_markdown: >-
-  Youth Leaders are identified from a very early age.
-They are expected to set an example to their friends and play an important role in the development of society.
-Yet, they are never equipped to deal with the power, pressures and responsibilities this brings.
-This program gives youth leaders the theoretical framework, but also the practical knowledge and skills to equip them to deal with these issues and bring systematic change to the communities they live in.
+  Africa has the largest youth population in the world with 60% of its population under 25.
+Unfortunately, decades of poor examples have given youth a skewed picture of what leadership is supposed to be.
+Due to the prevailing mindset among today's youth, leadership is often associated with misuse of authority, bribery, and corruption.
+This program aims to rectify this negative perception of leadership.
+By presenting a compelling and inspiring depiction of leadership, we provide students with a set of values that they can readily embrace and incorporate into their own lives.

-  The program is designed to address 3 main areas needed for transformation – personal and character development, leadership development and professional skills development. &nbsp;
+  This program is developed specifically for final-year high school learners who were chosen as leaders (prefects) and addresses the lack of youth leadership training.
+This training highlights the much-needed soft skills that Gen-Z leaders need and strengthens other skills that will prepare them for their future.
+The curriculum includes 30 one-hour topics that empower these leaders to apply foundational leadership knowledge, skills, and abilities.
+Small group facilitation is used in this training, which is both simple and highly effective.
+Small groups facilitate two-way communication within an empowering environment.
+Instead of being taught, values are explored.
 curricula:
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3
     sprite_selection_number: 1
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3
     sprite_selection_number: 2
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3
     sprite_selection_number: 3
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3
     sprite_selection_number: 4
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3
     sprite_selection_number: 5
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3
     sprite_selection_number: 6
   - title: Title of the curricula
-    objective: 'Lacus!
+    objective: Lacus!
 Veritatis mus aliquip atque molestie!
-Justo class tempora, posuere.'
+Justo class tempora, posuere.
     credits_number: 5
     days_number: 10
     projects_number: 3